Astroscale: ADRAS-J

 In February 2020, Astroscale announced its selection as the commercial partner for Phase I of JAXA's first debris removal project.
 The JAXA Commercial Removal of Debris Demonstration project (CRD2) consists of two mission phases to achieve one of the world's first debris removal missions of a large object, the first of which has been awarded to Astroscale.
 This first phase will be demonstrated by the end of the Japan Fiscal Year 2022 and will focus on data acquisition on an upper stage Japanese rocket body.
 Astroscale will be responsible for the manufacturing, launch and operations of the satellite that will characterize the rocket body, acquiring and delivering movement observational data to better understand the debris environment.

-In September 2021, Rocket Lab and Astroscale announced that the ADRAS-J mission will launch on an Electron launch vehicle in 2023, and it was successfully launched in February 2024.
-The mission will deorbit a second stage of the H2A rocket launched on 23 January 2009.
+In September 2021, Rocket Lab and Astroscale announced that the ADRAS-J (Active Debris Removal by Astroscale-Japan) mission would be launched in February 2024.

+The spacecraft launched as scheduled.
+In 2024, ADRAS-J became the first spacecraft to approach a piece of space debris in low-Earth orbit, an upper stage from a Japanese H-IIA rocket launched in 2009.
+ADRAS-J approachet the stage at a distance of 15 m and then completed a 360° fly-around, documenting the object.

+ADRAS-J2

+The mission to deorbit a second stage of the H2A rocket will be launched in 2027.

+ELSA-M

+ELSA-M is a space debris-removal vehicle developed by Astroscale's UK subsidiary for Eutelsat, ESA, and UKSA.
+It is expected to launch no earlier than 2028.